perrychu/minimal-mistakes/_posts/2018-01-23-Benson_MTA_Munging.md

 ---
 title: "First Post"
-tags: "Data science" "Metis" "Blog"
+tags: "Data science", "Metis", "Blog"
 ---

 This is a blog post about munging the MTA data and what I learned.